mikelogaciuk/mikelogaciuk.github.io/content/posts/what-the-hell-haphpened.md

 Because lately I have been thinking about my early days in programming and even since I am **DevOps Engineer** now, I still feel a need of writing things down, creating stuff, building things.
 Even if it's just for myself, the satisfaction of creating something from scratch is rewarding.
 But to do so, I need a stack that is easy to set up, has great tooling and is batteries included - which allows to see results quickly.

 While the modern web development landscape is dominated by **JavaScript** (with frameworks like React, Angular, and Vue.js) and even this blog is built with *Nuxt 4*, I felt a nostalgic pull towards **Php**.
-Especially while working in internal projects and seing all the Php codebase around me.
+Especially while working in internal projects and seeing all the Php codebase around me.

 So I decided to revisit **Php** and to give it another go, but this time with a modern twist.